Music of the Soviet Union: Soviet song

 Main categories recognized by Soviet musicology within the Soviet song genre were mass song, "stage song" (estradnaya pesnya), and "everyday song" (bytovaya pesnya).

 Mass songs were usually but not all composed as marches by composers and writers, majority for choral singing, with some composed for individual singers.
 Typically these songs are of optimistic or heroic character, with ideological or historical themes written.
-These included a number of film sountracks.
+These included a number of film, TV movie or TV series soundtracks.

+Among those categorized as everyday songs were folk songs.

 1930-1960s: Soviet jazz

 Jazz music was introduced to Soviet audiences by Valentin Parnakh in the 1920s.
-Singer Leonid Utyosov and film score composer Isaak Dunayevsky helped its popularity, especially with the popular comedy film Jolly Fellows that featured a jazz soundtrack.
+Pianist Alexander Tsfasman, singer Leonid Utyosov and film score composer Isaak Dunayevsky helped its popularity, especially with the popular comedy film Jolly Fellows that featured a jazz soundtrack.
 Eddie Rosner, Oleg Lundstrem, Coretti Arle-Titz and others contributed to Soviet jazz music.

 In the late 1940s, during the "anti-cosmopolitanism" campaigns, jazz music suffered from ideological oppression, as it was labeled "bourgeois" music.
 Many bands were dissolved, and those that remained avoided being labeled as jazz bands.

 In the 1950s underground samizdat jazz journals and records became more common to disseminate musical literature and music.

 However, in the early 1960s during the "Khrushchev Thaw", Soviet Jazz saw a minor comeback.